makoten/Cinemapp/README.md

 CRUD for Movies and Ratings

 ### Movies.Application
 Business Logic and Repositories.
-Dapper was used instead of Entity Core. (pending)
+Uses Dapper for ORM.

 ### Movies.Contracts
-To be exported into a Nuget Package as an SDK (pending)
+To be exported into a Nuget Package as an SDK.

 ### JWT Generation
 For the purposes of Authentication and Authorization, this API only assumes and verifies JSON Web Tokens.
 It does not generate them!